altimmons/LangNotes/WindowsAdmin.md

    (TYPE logfile.txt >> newfile.txt) 2>nul

-“Stupidity, outrage, vanity, cruelty, iniquity, bad faith, falsehood, we fail to see the whole array when it is facing in the same direction as we” ~ Jean Rostand (French Historian)
+"Stupidity, outrage, vanity, cruelty, iniquity, bad faith, falsehood, we fail to see the whole array when it is facing in the same direction as we" ~ Jean Rostand (French Historian)

 Related: